iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - The path from the root to a leaf node represents a set of rules that will be used to predict or classify new instances.
 - Used especially for binary classification and multiclass classification.
 - **Classification Tree:** When the target variable has a categorical set of values.
-- **Regression Tree:** When the target variable has a continuous value.
+- **Regression Tree:** When the target variable has a continuous numeric value.
 - **CART:** Classification And Regression Tree.
 - Decision Tree is prone to overfitting, resulting into a poor performance on the test data.
 - **Pruning:** Removes unnecessary branches to reduce complexity and improve generalization.